sushantdesaur/Ansible/README.md

 ## Command to manage packages with the yum package manager

-### This command is an example for "httpd" package
+### These commands are an example for "httpd" package

 Installing the package with root privilege